gigapay/Documentation/source/includes/_payruns.md

 # Payruns

 A Payrun groups Payouts together.
-It is a managed object, you can not create them directly.
-When a Payout is created it is added to the Payrun that is currently open.
-If there is no open Payrun, a new will be created.
+Payruns are typically managed automatically - when a Payout is created, it is added to the currently active Payrun, or a new Payrun is created if none exists.

+However, you can also create Payruns explicitly to organize payouts by campaigns or other criteria.
+This allows you to maintain multiple open payruns per currency simultaneously, each representing a different campaign, project, or business unit.

 You can keep payruns open for a certain time period by enabling batching of payouts.
 Contact [support@gigapay.se](mailto:support@gigapay.se) if you are interested in this.